fossasia/susi_server/docs/installation_docker.md

    ```
 14. Wait until your container group is build and the network is configured (>1 minute) and
    ```
-   check at https://XXXX.mybluemix.net is working with your version of loklak
+   check at https://XXXX.mybluemix.net is working with your version of Susi
    ```
-15. Send your own bluemix loklak link to Mario in order to prove your done it
+15. Send your own bluemix Susi link to Mario in order to prove your done it

-## Installing loklak on AWS with Docker
+## Installing Susi on AWS with Docker

 1. Sign in to [AWS](https://aws.amazon.com)